 Kingston University library buildings are open for all our learners and the wider community.

-Please note, to help manage building capacity from Monday 24 April until Sunday 11 June 2023 – only Kingston University students, staff or invited guests are allowed to use our study desks / study areas.
+Please note: to help manage building capacity, from Monday 15 April until Sunday 2 June 2024 only Kingston University students, staff or invited guests are allowed to use our study desks / study areas.
 Visitors are welcome to view our buildings and use our cafes but not use study areas.

-From 1 August 2022 to 23 April 2023 & 12 June 2023 to 31 December 2023 – Designated study spaces (limited capacity) will be available to visitors.
+From 12 June 2023 to 14 April 2024, designated study spaces (limited capacity) will be available to visitors.
 For more information, see our library services for visitors page.

 Face coverings are a personal choice when in any library building.